hraftery/ArcherTrafficGraph/README.md

-# Life Traffic Graph for TP-Link Archer C7 routers
+# Live Traffic Graph for TP-Link Archer C7 routers

 These scripts provides a live graph of network traffic passing through a TP-Link Archer C7 AC1750.